angelicacodes/phase_2_project_chicago-sf-seattle-ds-082420/README.md

 <img src="reports/figures/Building_Grade.png" width="500" height="320" >

+Below we adress claim one: Does higher square footage increase sales price?
+We can see that it does through this scatter plot and a best fit line.

-While square feet also had quite a high correlation with sale price, we cannot include it in our model as it has too much correlation wtih another feature - building grade.
+While square feet had quite a high correlation with sale price, however, we cannot include it in our predictive model as it has too much correlation wtih another feature - building grade.
 The size of the house must be a factor in determining building quality.

 <img src="reports/figures/sqftvsPrice.png" width="500" height="300" >

+Now we will adress claim three: Having a beachfront or lakefront increases home sale price?
+We can see that it clearly does.
+Waterfront properties are much more expensive on average.

-We decided to one hot encode the Waterfront locations to delve deeper into the features
+We decided to one hot encode the Waterfront locations to delve deeper into the features.

 <img src="reports/figures/Is_WaterFront_Loc.png" width="470" height="300" >

-In particular Lake Sammamish and Lake Washington were correlated with high sales prices
+In particular Lake Sammamish and Lake Washington were correlated with high sales prices .

 <img src="reports/figures/WaterFront_Loc.png" width="420" height="330" >

+Now adressing claim two: Having a porch increases home sale price?
+It does indeed.
+The average price of a house with a porch is greater than the average price of a house without a porch.

+<img src="reports/figures/Has_Open_Porch.png" width="450" height="300" >

 Some more visual explorations:

-<img src="reports/figures/Has_Open_Porch.png" width="450" height="300" >

 <img src="reports/figures/Has_Finished_Basement.png" width="450" height="300" >

 <img src="reports/figures/Has_Deck.png" width="450" height="300" >

+Lastly we adress claim four: The presence of a nuisance (power lines, traffic noise, airport noise) decreases home sale price?

 Nuisances don't seem to have much of an effect on Price of House, but we broke down nuisances to further inspect.